themodernjavascript/react-native-splash-screen-mask/README.md

 ## Wrap Up

-If you think any of the `react-native-custom-keyboard-kit` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `react-native-splash-screen-mask` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## Contribution

-We'd love to have your helping hand on contributions to `react-native-custom-keyboard-kit` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `react-native-splash-screen-mask` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)